diehlpk/diehlpk.github.io/cv/index.md

 hide: true
 ---

-#### Research interests
-* Computational engineering
-  - Peridynamic theory for the application in solids, like glassy or composite materials
-  - Validation and verification of simulations against experimental data,
-  - Assembly of experimental data for comparison with simulations,
-  - Application of machine learning to experiments and simulations.
-* High Performance Computing
-  - The C++ Standard Library for Parallelism and Concurrency ([HPX](http://stellar-group.org/libraries/hpx/))
-  - Asynchronous many task systems and their application in computational engineering
-* Open Science
-  - Open Source Software for scientific applications
-  - Open data for sharing raw experimental results

----

 ##### Education
 * PhD in Mathematics, University of Bonn, 2017
 * Diploma in Computer Science, University of Stuttgart, 2012